Close Menu

 SUBSTANCE ABUSE & SSD BENEFITS

-Substance abuse could prevent you from winning disability benefits.
-This is because the SSA has regulations that prevent you from winning SSD benefits if your disability is due to abuse of alcohol or drugs.
-Abuse of alcohol is not just occasional use, social drinking, or a drink with dinner.
-It is an unhealthy addiction… Read More »
+Substance abuse could prevent you from winning SSDI and SSI benefits.
+This is because the SSA has rules that prevent you from winning SSD benefits if your disability is due to the abuse of alcohol or drugs.
+Abuse of alcohol is not having a drink at a party or having a drink with dinner….
+Read More »

 Facebook Twitter LinkedIn